Strict local martingales and bubbles: Application to financial bubbles II: Last passage time formulas

-which is just the default of the local $\p$-martingale $X$ or, in other words, the bubble of the stock $X$ between $0$ and $T$.
+which is just the default of the local $\mathsf{P}$-martingale $X$ or, in other words, the bubble of the stock $X$ between $0$ and $T$.

-\item{\bf $X$ and $Y$ are both strict local $\p$-martingales:\ An example}
+\item[(3)] $X$ and $Y$ are both strict local $\mathsf{P}$-martingales: An example.

-Let $X$ and $Y$ be the inverses of two independent BES(3)-processes under $\p$ and assume that $X_0=x\in\R_+$, while $Y_0=1$.
+Let $X$ and $Y$ be the reciprocals of two independent BES(3)-processes under~$\mathsf{P}$ and assume that $X_0=x\in\mathbb{R}_+$, while $Y_0=1$.
 (Note that this normalization is different from the previous one.
-However, since the density of $X$ resp.~$Y$ is explicitly known in this case, we can do calculations directly under $\p$.
-This allows us to point out some anomalies of the option value in the presence of strict local martingales).
+However, since the density of $X$ respectively $Y$ is explicitly known in this case, we can do calculations directly under $\mathsf{P}$.
+This allows us to point out some anomalies of the option value in the presence of strict local martingales.)\

-We apply the formula for the European call option value written on an inverse BES(3)-process from Example 3.6 in \cite{CoxHobson} and integrate over $Y$:
+We apply the formula for the European call option value written on the reciprocal BES(3)-process from Example~3.6 in \cite{CoxHobson} and integrate over $Y$:

 where